Constraints on Yukawa gravity parameters from observations of bright stars: Analysis of the stellar orbits around Sgr A* in Yukawa gravity

-Simulated orbits of S-stars were then obtained by numerical integration of the above expression, and used to study their orbital precession, caused by Yukawa type correction in the gravitational potential.
-Also, we mutually compared the orbits simulated in Yukawa gravity and in GR.
-We used parameterized post-Newtonian (PPN) equations of motion in order to calculate the simulated orbits in GR (for more details see \cite{zakh18a} and references therein):
+Simulated orbits of S-stars in Yukawa gravity and GR were then obtained by numerical integration of the expressions (\ref{equ3.1}) and (\ref{equ3.3}), respectively.
+Both $\beta$ and $\gamma$ PPN parameters in $\vec{\ddot{r}}_{cor,\scriptscriptstyle PPN}$ are taken to be equal to 1, since Yukawa gravity is indistinguishable from GR up to the first post-Newtonian correction \cite{clif08}.
+The obtained results are used for studying the orbital precession caused by Yukawa type correction in the gravitational potential and mutual comparisons between the orbits simulated in Yukawa gravity and in GR.

-where $\beta$ and $\gamma$ are the PPN parameters, which are both equal to 1 in the case of GR.

-In this paper we also assumed that the orbital precession of the S-stars is equal to the corresponding GR prediction.
+In this paper we also assumed that the orbital precession of the S-stars is close to the corresponding GR prediction and only slightly deviates from it.
 This assumption was based on the fact that the GRAVITY Collaboration detected the orbital precession of the S2 star around the SMBH and showed that it was close to the corresponding prediction of GR \cite{abut20}.
-Thus, we assumed that GR predictions for orbital precession of the other S-stars will be also successfully confirmed in future.
-Taking this into account, we derived expression for parameter $\Lambda$ under an assumption that the orbital precession of S-stars in Yukawa gravity is equal to the Schwarzschild precession in GR.
-The approximate formula for the orbital precession in Yukawa gravity for $a\ll\Lambda$ is \cite{zakh16a}:
+Taking this into account, we derived expression for parameter $\Lambda$ under an assumption that the orbital precession of S-stars in Yukawa gravity deviates from the Schwarzschild precession in GR by a specific factor $f_{SP} = 1.10$, as indicated in \cite{abut20}.

+The approximate formula for the additional contribution of Yukawa gravity to the Schwarzschild precession for $a\ll\Lambda$ is \cite{zakh16a}:

 where $e$ is orbital eccentricity and $a$ is the semi-major axis of the orbital ellipse.
+The total orbital precession can be obtained by adding the above expression to the formula for Schwarzschild precession \cite{will14}: